oddjobs-maple/odd_jobs/out/README.md

 STR mages largely play like “permabeginners, but with buffs”, although they can also have other utility skills, like e.g. Heal.
 For a more magically-oriented magician that still engages in melee, see the gish (and the LUK gish).

+STR clerics are notable for their high utility and their connection to the “battle cleric” archetype.
+STR fire/poison mages eventually get access to Poison Mist in third job, which can poison monsters regardless of the caster’s MACC.
+STR ice/lightning mages are by far the rarest of the three paths, due to having no distinguishing features.

 ## DEX Mage

 Also known as: “Dexterity Mage”, “DEX Magician”